Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: An exact solution in terms of wavelets (Step 1)

-In this sum, we can already extract the following sum of a finite geometric sequence:
+From this sum, we extract the following partial sum of a geometric series:

 The remaining terms are rewritten by applying a reindexing step.
-Here, we have to account for the beginning and end terms that get added or cut off during this reindexing step, as these are not negligible.
-We find that and similarly The only remaining terms are
+During this step, we have to account for the beginning and end terms that get added or cut off during this reindexing step, as these are not negligible in the limit \(N\to\infty\).
+We find that and similarly The remaining terms are

 and these do not have to be reindexed.
 We currently have